 1. Named for Henry Hudson

-Henry Hudson discovered the bay in 1611 during his search for the Northwest Passage.
+Henry Hudson was the first European to discover the bay in 1611 during his search for the Northwest Passage.
 When he pushed his crew to continue their search for the passage after spending a harsh winter on the shores of the bay, the crew mutinied and set him adrift in a small boat on the bay.
 He was never heard from again.

 2. Hudson Bay’s water is not part of Manitoba